buteops/fromthenets/README.md

-## fromtenets: from neural nets to mlops
+## nn_agentic: Neural Network to Agentic AI, but only from Papers & Books.

 > [!IMPORTANT]
 > the way to learn are from books to implementations.
 Target 50 books